Web Analytics

 It might seem obvious, but it’s worth mentioning – before you start recording, double-check that all cable connections are secure, and you’ve turned on all the necessary equipment or processors.
 Audio interface, microphone preamp, phantom power…

-Finally, to avoid losing your recordings among the countless files on your computer, it’s essential to have good internal organization.
-Save your project before recording and ensure you know its location, so you can access all the tracks/takes created in it in the typical “Audio Files” folder whenever you need them.
+Finally, good internal organization is essential to avoid losing your recordings among the countless files on your computer.
+Save your project before recording and ensure you know its location so you can access all the tracks/takes created in it in the typical “Audio Files” folder whenever you need them.

-Use the “Save” option every few minutes to prevent losing the latest takes/processes in your project in case of computer or software errors.
+Use the “Save” option every few minutes to prevent losing your project’s latest takes/processes in case of computer or software errors.

 Disclaimer: Any references to any brands on this website/webpage, including reference to products, trademarks, brands and companies, are provided for description purposes only.
 We don't have any association with or endorsement by these brands or companies.
 Some of the links on our blog may be affiliate links.
 This means if you click on these links and make a purchase, we may earn a commission at no extra cost to you.